uvicmakerlab/MVP/Case Studies/researchStatement.md

 Please think small.
 If you are working with a novel, do not pick the entire novel.
 Keep the selections brief (a page, even).
 Do not version anything longer than a chapter (for now).

+## Rationale for the Selected Texts (~100 words)

+Why the texts you selected?
+What other options / editions / translations exist that you did not select?

 ## The Working Definition of a Version in this Case (no more than three sentences)

 As we have learned, there are multiple ways of defining a version.
 What is your definition?
 Ideally, the definition is tied to method.
 It should help you practice versioning.